sbaker1505/Match_Game/README.md

 ## Developer Notes
 1. The Javascript file utilizes the jQuery library.
 I have downloaded the jQuery version 3.2.1 file and it is located in the **js** folder.

 1. There were some http security issues with Github when trying to use [weloveiconfonts.com](http://weloveiconfonts.com) for the Entypo and Zocial fonts.
-To fix this, I downloaded the linked url files from the weloveiconfonts [Github](https://github.com/TimPietrusky/weloveiconfonts) and placed them in a folder called 'font' and relinked all the necessary paths to those files.
+To fix this, I downloaded the linked url files from the weloveiconfonts [Github](https://github.com/TimPietrusky/weloveiconfonts) and placed them in a folder called **font** and relinked all the necessary paths to those files.

 #### Known Bugs
 There are currently no known bugs.
 If you find one, please leave a comment describing the bug.